ExpressionEngine/ExpressionEngine-User-Guide/source/cp/channel/header.rst

 Settings
 ~~~~~~~~

-This will take you to :doc:`form-settings`.
+This will take you to :doc:`/cp/channel/form-settings`.

 Search
 ~~~~~~